pivotal-cf/bookbinder/README.md

         └── (optional) index(.html)(.md)(.erb)
 ```

-`Gemfile` needs to point to this bookbinder gem, and probably no other gems.
+`Gemfile` needs to point to this bookbindery gem, and any gems required by your book.

 `config.yml` is a YAML file that holds all the information bookbinder needs.
 The following keys are used: